 If you don’t use the language often you will begin to forget the vocabulary words that were once part of your daily routine.
 It is important to use the language you are learning often.
 Try to get to a point where you are thinking and dreaming in the new language.
 This is when you know you have mastered the language.
 Make sure it doesn’t just become a habit, but that it becomes part of who you are.
 Using the language will help you with this goal.

-Here are a list of ideas of how to use the language.
+Here is a list of ideas on how to use the language.

 If you want your children to learn a new language encourage them to talk to people who speak the language they are trying to learn.